mediafreakch/legacy-browser-detection/README.md

 Utils is an object that provides additional tools to handle different browsers.
 The following methods can be used on the ```browserDetection.Utils``` object:

+- __setReminder([interval])__ void

+Allows you to manually set a cookie for a) the session if no interval is passed or b) for the amount of days passed.
+The notification won't be triggered again, until the cookie expires.
+This can be handy for example if you want to always show a notification, except for certain browser- or OS-versions.

 - __isLegacy([browsers])__ *returns Boolean*

    _Arguments: object containing the browsers that you consider as old_ (optional)